 Lesson 5: Embrace Critiques and Edits with Grace

-Years ago, I used to invite guests to write for my personal blog.
-I thought that by inviting other voices to my platform, they would promote my blog to their circles, and it would grow my readership.
+Years ago, I used to solicit guests to write for my personal blog.
+By getting other voices on my platform, I figured, they’d promote my blog to their circles, and it would grow my readership.

 Things went fine for a few posts.
 I’d ask a blogger I admired to contribute, she (because they were always she’s—this was before I became mindful enough to try and vary the voices I spotlit) would send me a post.
 I’d review it, then post it.
 Lather, rinse, repeat.